You can only see your own Skill IQ, not other professionals who've taken Skill IQ, unless they decide to share it.

 - Click the Twitter icon.

-- A pop-up dialogue box will ask for you to log in to your Twitter account and the Tweet of your score.
+- A pop-up dialog box will ask for you to log in to your Twitter account and the Tweet of your score.

 - Add in your login credentials and click Log in and Tweet.